 REIA or MeetUp Meetings: Often hard money lenders will speak at local real estate events.
 If not, ask fellow members to see if they know any trustworthy lenders.

 Real Estate Agent or Traditional Lender: Ask that realtor, or mortgage broker, in your real estate network if they know a hard money lender you could do business with.

 Google “Hard Money Lender”: Just be careful, there are some unscrupulous individuals out there.
 Be sure to ask for references and talk to fellow investors to get their opinion.

 Working With Hard Money Lenders

 Working with hard money lenders will be somewhat different than going through a traditional bank for financing.
 To begin, hard money lenders are not regulated in the same way as traditional financing institutions.
 The lack of regulations means the rules of the loan will be different.
 Borrowers will even have the opportunity to negotiate directly with lenders on the loan terms.
 Hard money lenders will decide what to accept at their own discretion, specifically in regards to credit scores, debt-to-income ratios, and more.
 Keep in mind that the most important thing hard money lenders are looking for is return on investment.
-Make sure that the property is a worth investment and communicate its potential to your lender.
-When compared to a traditional loan, working with hard money. lenders is more about investment potential than your own financial standing.
+Melanie Cohen fromInstaya advises to “make sure that the property is a worth investment and communicate its potential to your lender.
+When compared to a traditional loan, working with hard money. lenders is more about investment potential than your own financial standing”.

 How Does Hard Money Lending Work?